kmwtechnology/lucille/lucille-plugins/lucille-api/README.md

 ## Available Endpoints

 All requests are served from `localhost:8080` (or `localhost:8443` if HTTPS is enabled).
-When auth is enabled, every endpoint except the Dropwizard admin port requires Basic Auth credentials.
+When auth is enabled, every endpoint in the table requires Basic Auth credentials, except the liveness and readiness probes and the Dropwizard admin port.

 | Method | Path | Description | Body |
 |--------|------|-------------|------|